Miscellaneous

 photo source: jaredunzipped.com

-The Japanese teahouse was the inspiration for the architect of a firm in Oregon, USA, that builds log cabins.
-A client, who had lived in Japan as a child, wanted a 45-square-metre house.
-The result was a beautiful teahouse with two discreetly defined areas, a kitchen and a living room.
+The Japanese tea house was the inspiration for the architect of a firm in Oregon, USA, that builds log cabins.
+A client, who had lived in Japan as a child, wanted a 45-square-meter house.
+Based on the teahouses, the result is a gorgeous cottage with two discreetly demarcated areas, a kitchen and a living area.

 tea house